Cow Myers (wetland): Site location and designation

 Cow Myers is a 15.2791 ha biological Site of Special Scientific Interest (SSSI).
 There is no public access to this site, no vehicle access, and no public facilities.
 Its level and marshy land surrounds Kex Beck, where it flows between Ellington Banks and the hamlet of Cow Myers, north west of Ripon, North Yorkshire.
 It is part of the Nidderdale Area of Outstanding Natural Beauty (AONB), and it is also a Site of Importance for Nature Conservation (SINC).
 The site is fed by springs, and is surrounded by alder carr.
 The marshy centre contains fen with "species-rich flushes."

 Cow Myers was notified as an SSSI on 26 January 1984, for its variety of natural wetland habitats, and the diversity of plant species supported there.

 Significant site content

-Note: Unless otherwise indicated, the flora and fauna images in this article are for illustrative purposes only, and the photographs were not taken at this site.
+Note: Unless otherwise indicated, the flora and fauna images in this article are for identification purposes only, and the photographs were not taken at this site.